Bylaws of the Midwest Association for Toxicology and Therapeutic Drug Monitoring (MATT)

 Section 1: Nominations

 The Nomination Committee shall submit a proposed slate of Officers and Elected Members of the Executive Board each year.
-In addition, Nominations must be solicited from the Membership of the Association at least 30 days prior to the closing of nominations for annual elections of the Association.
+In addition, nominations must be solicited from the Membership of the Association at least thirty calendar days prior to the closing of nominations for annual elections of the Association.

 Section 2: Elections